Skip to contents

 hierarchical_stanvars <- tau_parameter + tau_prior

-# Step 3: Create priors referencing the estimated tau
+# Step 3: Create priors referencing the shared variance parameter

 # Note: We identified these coefficient names using prepare_formula_model above